zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01BLPITFK/skill_icon" alt="Almond icon" width="36"> [Almond](skills/B01BLPITFK)

-*Alexa, tell Almond to enable Guest WiFi*
+*Alexa, tell Almond to activate Dinner Scene*

-Almond brings to Alexa, Wi-Fi and SmartHome features such as Parental controls, Guest Networks, Scenes and Modes.
-Assume supreme commander of your SmartHome.
+Alexa can now activate the Scenes and Modes you have set up on your Almond.

 ***